harmim/harmim/README.md

 [![Harmim's Most Used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=harmim&langs_count=10&layout=compact&theme=monokai)](https://github.com/harmim)

-*NOTE: **Most Used Languages** do not indicate my skill level or anything like that, it is a GitHub metric of which languages have the most code on GitHub.*
+*NOTE: **Most Used Languages** do not indicate my skill level or anything like that.
+It is a GitHub metric of which languages have the most code on my GitHub repositories.*